 An award-winning entrepreneurship professor, Mark teaches the Workshop for Startups course at Haas from which many new ventures have been launched, ranging from heathcare to energy, social media to travel, and fashion to medical devices.
 Mark also co-teaches the pioneering course “The Other ‘F’ Word” which investigates how a more productive relationship with failure can drive innovation, growth and long-term success.
 This course produced insights which were incorporated in the John Wiley and Sons book “The Other ‘F’ Word,” which Mark co-authored with John Danner.

-teams of students with deep social and environmental missions in Cal’s Masters of Development Program.
 The students work in teams to develop creative and financially sustainable approaches to addressing intractable problems ranging from global poverty to sanitation in slums, from rural healthcare to refugee education.

 Mark is the founding Faculty Director and Lead Instructor for the Learn2Launch@Berkeley intensive entrepreneurship program which welcomes grad students from around the world to spend an intensive semester in Berkeley, exploring entrepreneurship, product/market fit, business models, new venture finance, and teamwork and leadership, This program has produced dozens of startups that continue to grow globally.